 2020-2021 Conferences (via Zoom) in Spring 2021

-- "The Me: Historicizing the Self"—convened by T.H.
+- "History of the Self"—Friday, April 16, convened by T.H.
 Breen Graduate Fellow Ruby DAILY

-- "'The End of the World as They Knew It': Crisis and Conflict in History"—convened by T.H.
+- "The End of the World as They Knew It: Crisis and Collapse in History"—Friday, May 14, convened by T.H.
 Breen Graduate Fellow Sian OLSON DOWIS

 2019-2020 Conferences: cancelled due to the coronavirus pandemic